jjsch-dev/ceiling-fan-iot/README.md

 ### Testing the final controller

 It shows how the ceiling fan can be controlled from the rainmaker cell phone APP that is connected to the AWS network.
+Click to play in Youtube.

 [![](http://img.youtube.com/vi/gEUzPvxm420/0.jpg)](https://www.youtube.com/watch?v=gEUzPvxm420 "Click to play in Youtube")

 It shows how the ceiling fan can be controlled manually.
+Click to play in Youtube.

 [![](http://img.youtube.com/vi/aZ0LPAEYysA/0.jpg)](https://www.youtube.com/watch?v=aZ0LPAEYysA "Click to play in Youtube")